01joshishraddha/Aundip-Assignment/Power BI/Hotel Booking Project/README.md

     git clone <repository-url>
 2. Open the .pbix file in Power BI Desktop.
 3. Explore the interactive dashboard to gain insights.

+ # *Conclusion*
+This project showcases my skills in data visualization and analysis using Power BI.
+The dashboard serves as a powerful tool for business intelligence in the hospitality industry.